peerjako-aws/cdk-mlops/README.md

 aws secretsmanager create-secret --name 'github-personal-access-token' --secret-string mygithubtoken
 ```

-The github repo, owner and AWS Secret ARN should be configured in the **config.ts** file found in the root of the repo:
+Your github repo, your github owner and your AWS Secret ARN should be used as config values in the **config.ts** file found in the root of the repo:

 ![image-20190519181752111](img/repo-configts.png)